 F. Policy on treatment of expenses incurred in the performance of the duties of Audit & Supervisory Board Members

 The Company promptly handles expenses incurred in the performance of duties of Audit & Supervisory Board Members upon receiving a request for payment.

-Outline of the situations of the operation of the systems to ensure the proper operation of the Company
+Outline of the situations of the operation of the systems necessary to ensure the properness of operations